Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

         configDetection.Roi = new Rectangle(10, 10, 20, 30);
         ```

-    -   For face recognition, create an instance of the [Tizen.Multimedia.Vision.FaceRecognitionConfiguration](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceRecognitionConfiguration.html) class and set its properties accordingly:
+    -   For face recognition, create an instance of the [Tizen.Multimedia.Vision.FaceRecognitionConfiguration](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceRecognitionConfiguration.html) class and set its properties accordingly:

-        ```
+        ```csharp
         static FaceRecognitionConfiguration configRecog = new FaceRecognitionConfiguration();

         /// Set the face recognition learning model algorithm to one of the